immcantation/alakazam/docs/topics/ChangeoClone-class.md

 Description
 --------------------

-`ChangeoClone` defines a common data structure for perform lineage recontruction from Change-O data.
+`ChangeoClone` defines a common data structure for perform lineage reconstruction from Change-O data.